Allegheny-Computer-Science-100-S2019/lab04-starter/README.md

-# cs100s2019-lab4-solution
+# cs100s2019-lab4-starter

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 4 in Computer Science 100.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter files for Laboratory 4 in Computer Science 100.
 Travis is not used for this assignment.

 ## Introduction